walkeranthonyp/MAAT/README.md

 MAAT is written in R and uses the object oriented programming package 'proto' to develop the wrapper and model objects.
 MAAT has been developed on Linux Ubuntu 16.04 and is designed to be run from the command line (and in some instances from within the R console or IDE like Rstudio).

+### version 1.1 ###

+* Structural modifications to initialisation.
+* init_MAAT.R and XMl files have had their hierarchies re-ordered, these files from v1.0 will not be compatible.
+* Adjust analytical solvers to correctly handle Collatz smoothing.
+* Canopy system model developments but not complete.
+* A number of bug fixes.

 ### Use guidelines ###

 If you want to use this code then please do!
 If you plan to publish using this code the please be respectful of other people's work and their willingness to open source their code.
 If you are using recent modifications and code updates, please be aware that the author of these developments may not have yet published what they are intending to, please contact them to discuss.
-Older code is fine to use without co-authorship, but again there is no harm in contacting code authors to clear this.
+Older code is fine to use without co-authorship, but it is rcommended that code authors be contacted.
-This is a balance, and likely no single rule really fits all situations, discussion and communication is the best policy.
+This is a balance, and likely no single rule really fits all situations, communicating your intentions at an early stage (i.e. during the early stages of a study before manuscript drafting) is the policy.

 ### MAAT installation ###